hastexo/hastexo-xblock/README.md

 **Important**: Do this only *once per section*.
 Defining it more that once per section has undefined behavior.

-In order to add the Hastexo Xblock through Studio, open the (sub)unit where you want it to appear.
+In order to add the hastexo Xblock through Studio, open the (sub)unit where you want it to appear.
 Add a new component and select `Advanced`, then select the `Lab` component.
 This adds the XBlock.
 Edit the Settings to add the various OpenStack variables.